Comp211-FA24/lab-00/README.md

 ### Mounted directory /mnt/learncli

-To reiterate an important part of [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1) (2.6), the container's filesystem is isolated from that of your host OS.
+To reiterate an important part of [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1) (2.6) that we'll use soon, the container's filesystem is isolated from that of your host OS.
 Thus, any changes to files you make in the container's filesystem will be reverted when you restart the container.
 Although this may sounds annoying, one benefit of containers is that if you break something in the environment, you can simply restart the container to start fresh.

 However, `/mnt/learncli` is different.
 This directory belongs to your host computer and is "**m**ou**nt**ed into" the container when you start the container.
 Thus, you need to use this directory to share files between your host OS and the container.